Continuing students (you were enrolled in courses at Foothill College during Spring Quarter 2013)

 1st Six-week Session: VT52A-01W-Veterinary Assisting I & VT88A-01W-Clinical Preceptorship I*

 2nd Six-week Session: VT52B-Veterinary Assisting II & VT88B-Clinical Preceptorship II*

 *Students must already have a full or part time job in a veterinary clinic to enroll in VT88A or VT88BB

 To earn the Certificate, you must take all four courses.
 You may take VT52A and VT52B first without taking VT88A or B. You may complete VT88A & B later.
 You may not take VT88A & B unless you have already completed or are concurrently enrolled in VT52A & B.

-Courses require that the student purchase the following textbook with accompanying CD-ROM ($49.00)
+All VA Certificate Courses require that the student purchase the following textbooks with accompanying CD-ROM:

 Veterinary Technicians, Veterinary Assistants, and the Veterinary Health Care Team

 Like all health professions, veterinary care is highly regulated, and most kinds of treatment or testing can only be performed by licensed veterinarians or veterinary technicians.
 While veterinary assistants assist with a number of medical procedures, they do not perform any of them completely on their own.

 Registered Veterinary Technicians (RVT) are registered RVT programs are AVMA-approved and are highly intensive college-level programs taught by veterinary educators.
 Students attend classes for two years before graduating with an Associate of Science degree.
 If you were to draw a comparison with human medicine, you might compare them to Registered Nurses (RN).
 They must meet rigorous examination requirements in each course they take.
 In addition, they are required to take college-level courses in other subjects, such as English, biology, psychology, history, and government.
 Once graduated they must pass National and State exams to complete their licensing requirements.